-be able to reflect on one's own motivations and ambitions regarding the personal design of the study programme (position paper); be able to independently execute a substantial piece of philosophical research and report on this in writing (Master's thesis).
-Be able to contribute in an original manner to a philosophical discipline and report also orally on different aspects of the thesis (Master's thesis).
+- 2. be able to reflect on one's own motivations and ambitions regarding the personal design of the study programme (position paper); 3. be able to independently execute a substantial piece of philosophical and report on this research in writing (Master's 4.
+Be able to contribute in an original manner to a philosophical discipline and report also orally on different aspects of the thesis - (Master's thesis).

-contents The Graduation Project (mandatory, 25 ECTS) is the capstone of the degree programme.
+The Graduation Project (mandatory, 25 ECTS) is the capstone of the contents degree programme.
 The Graduation project of the Practical Profile comprises three parts: